noahwoo/noahwoo.github.io/llm-notes.md

          - **Looped transformers as programmable computers, 2023**
          - **A path towards autonomous machine intelligence, 2022, Lecun**
          - **Language models (mostly) know what they know, 2022**
+           - In one word: study whether language models can evaluate the validity of their own claims and predict which questions they will be able to answer correctly
          - **React: Synergizing reasoning and acting in language models, 2022**
    - **Talm: Tool augmented language models, 2022**
       - In one word: text-only approach to augument LM with non-differential tools, self-play technique to bootstrap performance with few tool usage demonstrations at the beginning